 1. What Do I Need to Bring When I Visit Your Dealership?

-Bringing the correct documents to a BHPH dealership can dramatically speed up your purchase process.
+If you bring the correct documents to a BHPH dealership, you can be in and out much more quickly.
 Although the list of items can differ depending on your unique credit situation and the specific dealer, we interviewed BHPH dealers around the country to receive some suggestions of what you should have handy:

 - Driver's license